TomGuter/Best-Car-Finder/README.md

 - **WTForms**: Library for form handling and validation.
 - **requests**: For making HTTP requests.
 - **pandas**: For data manipulation and analysis.
+- **plotly**: Library for interactive graphing and data visualization.
 - **beautifulsoup4**: Library for parsing HTML and XML documents (used for web scraping).